star3am/terraform-modules-library/README.md

 ## FAQs

 - Why are You using a Mono Repo?
 I try to avoid code duplication and as a small team, to avoid this developers commit hell cycle, I opted for a Mono repo, you are welcome to split it up.
-You can always use teh individual modules using the Terraform Source `source = "git::git@github.com:star3am/terraform-modules-library.git//aws/modules/debug?ref=main"`
+You can always use the individual modules using the Terraform Source `source = "git::git@github.com:star3am/terraform-modules-library.git//aws/modules/debug?ref=main"`

 ## Gotchas